 This flower has many names: flame lily, glory lily, tiger claw, climbing lily, etc. Fire lilies have six petals; they are wavy and taper to a sharply pointed apex.
 The flower hues range from yellow to cream and scarlet red to maroon.
 The base of the petal is usually yellow, and the color may extend along the petal margins.
 However, the more significant top part of the flower is bright red.

 Fire lilies are poisonous, and ingesting any part of the plant could be fatal to humans and animals7.
 Gloriosa superba is native to Asia and Africa, but you'll find it in America and Europe thanks to artificial distribution.
 Also, they use the fire lily in India and other Asian countries as traditional medicine.

 The fire lily is a rare flower in Asia because of overharvesting for medicinal purposes.
 Cultivating it is fraught with problems, so people rely on the wild population.
 But the demand rate is higher than what is naturally sustainable.
 As a result, local extinction is a looming possibility.

 Juliet roses or Julie roses are a type of hybrid tea rose.
 We also call them sweet Juliet or double pink David Austin roses.
 Their colors range from peach and pink to apricot hues.
 The Juliet rose is relatively large with fully double petals packed closely.
-David Austin created and named the hybrid after the heroine of the famous Shakespeare's Romeo and Juliet.
+David Austin created and named the hybrid after the famous Shakespeare's Romeo and Juliet heroine.